-For some use-cases it may not be possible to use multicast routing, then I recommend trying out:
+For some use-cases, in particular link-local multicast, it may not be possible to use multicast routing, then I recommend trying out:

 Make sure to check out the FAQ for the most common problems.